mtzimas92/MHServerEmu-CatalogManager/README.md

       - css
       - html
       - images
-- During bundle creation, you can select the URL for your webpage.
-The default for a local MHServerEmu stable release would be HTTP://localhost/store.
-The bundle creation page also uses that as a default option.
-Once a bundle is created, you can copy the files from the CSS, HTML, and images folders and put them in Apache24/htdocs/store.
-The HTML file should be placed in a new folder you must create, called "bundles".
-Meanwhile, the CSS and image files should be stored in their respective existing folders.
+- Once a bundle is created, you can copy the files from the CSS, HTML, and images folders and put them in Apache24/htdocs/bundles.
+The images and css should be placed in an "images" and "css" folder respectively, inside the "bundles" folder.
 ## Disclaimer

 This application is completely new.
 Any issues you may encounter, please report them so I can look into them.
 Before doing any work, make a backup for the Catalog.json and CatalogPatch.json files that are included in this.